AlphaSoji/Palmoria-Group-HR-Analysis_DSA/README.md

 ### 3. CONSTRUCT:

-i)	Case Scenario:
-•	Analyse the company data and generate insights that the Palmoria management team would need to address.
-•	Your analysis should be visualized using appropriate charts.
-•	Your focus should be on gender-related issues within the organization and its regions.
-•	The insights required are based on your discretion.
-However, Mr Gamma, as an insider, has offered to give you pointers on areas you need to pay attention to. iii)	Pointers From Mr Gamma:

    **1. What is the gender distribution in the organization?
 Distil to regions and departments**

        a) Company Total: 946.
 Male 465(49%).
 Female 441(47%).
 Nonbinary 40(4%).